pyFFTW/pyFFTW/README.rst

   easy_install pyfftw

-Success has been reported on building on Linux, 32-bit Windows and Mac OSX.
+Installers are on the PyPI page for both 32- and 64-bit Windows, which include all the necessary DLLs.

+With FFTW installed, the PyPI release should install fine on Linux and Mac OSX.
 It doesn't mean it won't work anywhere else, just we don't have any information on it.

-64-bit windows is possible but a bit of fiddling is required (see below).

 Read on if you do want to build from source...